 The seismic study vessel BGP Prospector is right now undertaking seismic studies some 10-30 nautical miles off the coast of El Aaiun, the capital city of Western Sahara.
 The vessel is owned by a subsidiary of the Chinese oil company CNPC and has twice in the past done similar studies.

-The BGP Prospector is accompanied by the South African guardship Jan Van Gent and the Singapore supply vessel Geo Service I. The three vessels entered Dakhla port on 26 January.
+The BGP Prospector is accompanied by the Vanuatu flagged guardship Jan Van Gent and the Singapore supply vessel Geo Service I. The three vessels entered Dakhla port on 26 January.
 After spending a few hours in Dakhla port, they departed at 7PM on 27 January heading north.

 The seismic study vessel BGP Prospector was also involved on the former Anzarane block of Total in 2012-2013 and for Kosmos Energy on the Boujdour block in 2014.
 This video shows the BGP Prospector and Geo Service I in Las Palmas harbour after having completed a study in the occupied territory for Kosmos Energy in 2014.
 Before heading to Foum Ognit, the vessels might have undertaken a few days study on the block Boujdour Maritime, operated by Kosmos Energy.
 Polisario was already in contact with Kosmos on that matter.
 The vessels were travelling on 4 knots in reciprocal tracks off Boujdour during those days.